cran/cachem/README.md

 m$set("xyz", function() message("Goodbye"))
 ```

-The `key` must be a string consisting of lowercase letters and numbers.
+The `key` must be a string consisting of lowercase letters, numbers, and
-(Upper-case characters are not allowed because some storage backends do
+the underscore (`_`) and hyphen (`-`) characters.
+(Upper-case characters
-not distinguish between lowercase and uppercase letters.)
-The `value`
+are not allowed because some storage backends do not distinguish between
-can be any R object.
+lowercase and uppercase letters.)
+The `value` can be any R object.

 Get the values with `$get()`: